maikthomas/bandcamp-redeemer/README.md

 A Chrome Extension to try bandcamp redeem codes until one works.

 ## Setup
-Hopefully published to the Chrome Web Store soon.
-For now you can install as an unpacked extension as using the instructions here:
+Available on the Chrome Web Store: https://chromewebstore.google.com/detail/bandcamp-redeemer/pbhjodockdljkmoflhfflbpdpgdmmeio?hl=en&authuser=0

-https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked
+Or you can download the project and install as an unpacked extension as using the instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked

 ## Usage